MitraG/Disaster-Response-Classification-Project/README.md

 # Disaster Response Classification Project
-A repository containing a ETL pipeline, a ML pipeline and a Flask app that deploys a fully-functioning disaster message classification website.
+A repository containing a ETL pipeline, a ML pipeline and a Flask app that deploys a fully-functioning disaster message classification web app.

 ### Table of Contents